r4hulgupta/simple-website-tf-chef/README.md

             code_repo_project = "<SEED_PROJECT>"
             ```
-        3. Run terraform init and terraform plan within `/service-account/dev` directory and review the plan and do terraform apply.
+        4. Run `terraform init` and `terraform plan` within `/service-account/dev` directory
+            ```
+            $ terraform init

+            $ terraform plan

+                <...terraform plan output will be shown here...>
+            ```
+        5. Review the plan output to see what resources will be created and then run `terraform apply` to create the resources.
+            ```
+            $ terraform apply

+                <...terraform will show plan output that will be applied and will ask for confirmation before it is applied...>
+            ```

 ### 4. Deploy MIG infrastructure and website
-We will use Terraform [Google VM module](https://registry.terraform.io/modules/terraform-google-modules/vm/google) to create the GCE MIG without public IPs and [Google LB module](https://github.com/GoogleCloudPlatform/terraform-google-lb-http) to create the Global LB.
-The startup script will be used to trigger chef client in local mode on the instance that will do the OS and application configurations and then make the website available.
+We will use Terraform [VM module](https://registry.terraform.io/modules/terraform-google-modules/vm/google) to create the GCE MIG without public IPs and [LB module](https://github.com/GoogleCloudPlatform/terraform-google-lb-http) to create the Global LB.
+The startup script will be used to trigger chef client in local mode on the instance that will do OS and application configurations and then make the website available.

 The below components will be created by Terraform:
-1. A GCE Managed Instance Group (MIG) running CentOS.
+1. A GCE Managed Instance Group (MIG) running CentOS 7.
-    1. Supply the GCS path to startup.sh script that the instance will pull and run during the bootup process.
-The metadata tag that gets this value is startup_script_url.
+    1. The instances will pull `ws_bootstrap.sh` from GCS based on the value of metadata key `startup_script_url` and run it locally.
-    2. Since the private google access is enabled, the instance will use the google backbone to get the script from GCE bucket.
+        > Since Private Google Access is enabled, the instance will use GCP private network to get the script from GCS bucket.
-2. Bootstrapping process triggered by startup scripts:
+2. Bootstrapping process triggered by `ws_bootstrap.sh`:
     1. Git pull to GSR repo to get Chef cookbooks.
     2. Run chef client local mode to start the configuration.
 Chef will then apply website code and bring Apache web server up.
-3. A Global HTTPS Load Balancer to interface and load balance the traffic between end users and the web servers
+3. A Global HTTPS Load Balancer to interface and load balance the traffic between end users and the web servers.
     1. A self signed cert will be created and applied to GLB to serve SSL connections.

 #### Steps
-1. Set Terraform backend config
+1. Set Terraform backend config.
     1. Edit file [/ws-deploy/dev/backend.tf](./ws-deploy/dev/backend.tf).
     2. Replace `<TF_BUCKET_NAME>` with the value of `$TF_BUCKET_NAME`.
     3. Save the file.